saif-ellafi/foundryvtt-minimal-ui/README.md

 Reduces the size of Foundry interface and allows hiding or collapsing specific parts of it.

-This includes hiding Foundry's Logo, Scene Navigation and Macro Bar.
+This includes hiding Foundry's Logo, Players List, Scene Navigation and Macro Bar.

 Settings allow for customizing which components to hide or to collapse by default.